Hwa Chong Institution: Scholastic Renaissance Center

 The Science Research Centre, built in 2008, has ten purpose-built laboratories in which students experience different research disciplines outside of the usual curriculum, including labs for Robotics and Engineering, Biotechnology and Microbiology, and the Pharmaceutical Sciences.
-The centre provides resources to support the research and innovation programmes, serving as a central facility for student research activities.
+It was renamed from the Science Research Center in 2026, as the block also houses art rooms and classes The centre provides resources to support the research and innovation programmes, serving as a central facility for student research activities.